tomshaw/shopcart/README.md

 ### Collection Proxy Methods.

-Fetching an item from the shoping cart by `rowId`.
+Fetching an item from the shopping cart by `rowId`.

 ```php
 $cartItem = ShopCartFacade::get($rowId);